|

 Click on the Quick-Links below to find a particular TV.

-Alba CTV | Bush CTV163 | Ekco CT101 | Ferguson 3727 | GEC 2112 | Hitachi CBP220 | Hitachi CNP190 | Invicta CT7052 | Murphy CV2214 | Murphy CV2215 | Murphy CV2516 | National TC85GA | Pye CT71 | Pye 405 Line CTV | Pye CT200 | Rediffusion Colour TV | RGD CR20 | Tandberg CTV1-90 | Ultra 6713
+Alba TC2319 | Bush CTV163 | Decca CTV25 | Dynatron CTV2 | Ekco CT100M | Ferguson 3727 | GEC 2112 | Hitachi CBP220 | Hitachi CNP190 | Invicta CT7052 | Murphy CV2214 | Murphy CV2215 | Murphy CV2516 | National TC85GA | Pye CT71 | Pye 405 Line CTV | Pye CT200 | Rediffusion Colour TV | RGD CR20 | Tandberg CTV1-90 | Ultra 6713

-Evil Alba Single Standard Colour TV
+(Evil) Alba TC2319 Single Standard Colour TV

 This first set was a model that I'd been after for many years when this one was extremely kindly donated to the museum by the excellent Steve Pendlebury from Lancashire.
 (See the "Links" page for Steve's site.)
 It is almost identical to the Murphy equivalent model CV1912 and it uses the same folded-up version of the Rank MK3 Hybrid Dual-Standard chassis.
 (See page 2 of the CTV Gallery for the Murphy CV1912.)
 When I say that the set uses the "Folded-up version" of the chassis, I mean that the standard chassis fitted to the 25" versions of the set was too big to fit in a 19" cabinet so they took the I.F. panel, turned it around 90 degress and then up-ended the decoder and mounted it parallel to the I.F. panel.
 It's a somewhat unusual arrangement but it seems to work fine.
 Click here for a picture of the circuit board layout from the Murphy version.
 (It's identical to the Bush.)
 Click here to change the picture back.

-This next colour set is an Ekco although I'm not entirely sure whether it's a model CT100 or a CT101.
+This next colour set is a 1958 (roughly) Ekco CT100M.
 I bought it from a great chap called Danny from Norwich for a small fortune, but it is a fantastic set and worth every penny that it cost my Barclaycard.
-The set is a prototype colour receiver which was originally designed and built as a 625 line NTSC set, but was subsequently factory-converted to 625 line PAL-S (Simple PAL).
+The set is an experimental colour receiver which was originally designed and built as a 405 line NTSC set, but was subsequently factory-converted in 1964 to 625 line NTSC and then again later in 1965 to PAL-S (Simple PAL).
+The cabinet is very typical of mid 1950s design and there are several different valve lists attached to the back indicating all the different design changes, although they're all stuck on top of one another so it is quite difficult to ascertain any real data regarding the modifications the set has had over the years.
+I have carried out a fair amount of electrical restoration and the set can now display a half-decent colour picture, but there is still quite a lot to be done to make the picture perfect.
 I'll post some more information and pictures of this set when I have some.

 This set is a Ferguson 3727 and it uses the Thorn 8004 chassis, which is a development of the earlier 8000 chassis.
 This particular set is in very good condition and looks like it has had very little use; the condition of the tube would also indicate its low use.
 These sets (and the similar 8000, 8000A, 8500, 9800 chassis sets) were pretty much unloved by the trade but I've never had too much to moan about with them, and this one is a cracker of a set.